In this document:

 Universal Analytics vs. Google Analytics 4

-Universal Analytics (UA) is the previous generation of Google Analytics, if you set up Google Analytics on your site before October 14, 2020, you’re most likely using UA.
+Universal Analytics (UA) is the previous generation of Google Analytics; if you set up Google Analytics on your site before October 14, 2020, you’re most likely using UA.

 Google Analytics 4 (GA4) is the new generation of Google Analytics that promises more helpful insights through machine learning models.
 Google claims that this is now the default experience for GA and is where they will be investing all their future improvements.

 If you’re using the older UA properties on your site, Google recommends that you begin using the new GA4 properties alongside your existing ones.
+Read more about what Google has to say about this transition here.

 Important Notes Before We Start